 - Developing and then implementing effective safeguarding procedures for identifying and reporting cases, or suspected cases, of abuse or neglect, and in line with the Government’s Prevent Strategy, extremism and or radicalisation.

-- Supporting students who disclose abuse/neglect or are suspected by a staff member or employer/placement manager of being abused, in accordance with our policies and procedures.
+- Supporting learners who disclose abuse/neglect or are suspected by a staff member or employer/placement manager of being abused, in accordance with our policies and procedures.

-- Establishing and maintaining safe environment/s in which students and young people can work, learn and develop.
+- Establishing and maintaining safe environment/s in which learners and young people can work, learn and develop.

 - Developing safe digital citizens who follow ‘Online Safety Guidelines’ ensuring the safe use of ICT networks and the internet.